bauerca/webpages/README.md

 ## Usage

+First, a brief overview, then the minimal example!

+### Overview

+You write *page prototypes*, which are just javascript objects with the following lifecycle methods:

+- read: Get data from APIs, save it in page state.
+- recover: Extract data from the DOM.
+- render: Render the data to the DOM.
+- run: Attach DOM event listeners.
+- write: Send user data to APIs.

+Then, you write a layout page prototype, whose render method returns an html string that includes `<head>`, `<link>`, etc. Its render method overwrites the render method of your regular page prototypes for the server.

+Finally, you match urls to page prototypes in a routes file, and tie it all together with a webpages() instance.
+Bundling, AJAX, server-side rendering, and batteries included!

+### Example

 A simple example describes it best, so here is the minimal set of files we need to get going.